itsmaica/Remotebnb/README.md

 # Remotebnb

 Remotebnb is a soft clone of Airbnb.
 With recent events, many people have found themselves working remotely.
-Remotebnb wants to provide service where remote workers can find cool new places to work.
+Remotebnb wants to provide a service where remote workers can find cool new places to work.

 Check out [Remotebnb](https://remotebnb.herokuapp.com/)